 - It will take a while and the installation process will begin to run.

 After a few minutes, your device will be updated to the latest Apple iOS Update version 14.3.
+As I have mentioned about this procedure can be carried out anytime there is a new update even in the feature.

 Again, iOS updates put additional pressure on an iPhone.
 And this will uncover problems like a battery that’s wearing out.
 It would not be iOS that’s answerable, but it would just be that your iPhone is getting old.